espnet/espnet/egs2/mini_an4/asr1/transfer_learning.md

-## Use transfer learning or Self-Supervised pre-trained models for ASR in ESPnet2
+## Use transfer learning for ASR in ESPnet2

 In that tutorial, we will introduce several options to use pre-trained models/parameters for Automatic Speech Recognition (ASR) in ESPnet.
 Available options are :
 - use a local model you (or a collegue) have already trained,